-- Data refers to the representation of facts, figures and ideas.
+- 10. Data2 refers to the representation of facts, figures and ideas.
 It is often viewed as the lowest level of abstraction from which information and knowledge are derived. - 11.
-Data risk encompasses the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events impacting on data quality.
-Examples include: - (a) fraud due to theft of data; - (b) business disruption due to data corruption or unavailability; - (c) execution delivery failure due to inaccurate data; and - (d) breach of legal or compliance obligations resulting from disclosure of confidential data. - 12.
-For the purposes of this PPG, data risk is considered to be a subset of information and information technology risk, which in turn is a subset of operational risk.
-In addition, IT security risk overlaps with data risk (refer to the diagram below).
+Data risk encompasses the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events impacting on data.
+Consideration of data risk is relevant regardless of whether the data is in hard copy or soft copy form.
+Examples include: - (a) fraud due to theft of data; - (b) business disruption due to data corruption or unavailability; - (c) execution delivery failure due to inaccurate data; and - (d) breach of legal or compliance obligations resulting from disclosure of sensitive data. - 12.
+For the purposes of this PPG, data risk is considered to be a subset of operational risk, which includes information and information technology risk.
+In addition, information and information technology security risk overlaps with data risk (refer to the diagram below).3